oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 - Whether Trust Mark Issuers may issue Trust Mark types that are not recognized federation-wide, for example Trust Marks intended for specific purposes or specific Entity audiences.

+- Whether the policy requires Entities to include held Trust Mark instances in their Entity Configurations and be responsible for keeping them up to date, or whether peer Entities (or resolvers) may obtain Trust Mark instances for specific Entities.
+Typically, a peer obtains such a Trust Mark instance when it needs to check whether a specific Trust Mark is held by its peer.
+See (#obtaining_trust_marks), (#obtaining_trust_marks, use title).

 A Trust Mark Policy **MAY** also define rules or recommendations for the validation of Trust Marks, see [@!OpenID.Federation, section 7.3].
 If validation rules are defined, it is **RECOMMENDED** that these also cover requirements for Trust Mark status checking.

 **Note**: Only a federation-accredited Trust Mark Issuer is allowed to issue Trust Mark types that are recognized by the federation.
 A Trust Mark Issuer is considered federation-accredited when it appears in the `trust_mark_issuers` Claim of the Trust Anchor's Entity Configuration, as defined in [@!OpenID.Federation, section 7].
 This Claim also identifies which Trust Mark types are recognized by the federation, and which Trust Mark Issuers are authorized to issue each type.